Data Silos: What They Are and How to Get Rid of Them

 Among the best iPaaS solutions, you'll find HubSpot’s Operations Hub with two-way customer data sync, Zapier for one-way data pushes, and Mulesoft for enterprise solutions.

-Integration software solves all the problems we explored above.
+Integration software solves all the problems I explored above.
 You'll have high-quality data that will give you a complete picture of your customer.
 In addition, it ensures that your data is automatically updated and helps your different teams get on the same page, resulting in a better customer experience.

 2. Choose an all-in-one solution to unify your data management.

 All-in-one solutions can also be referred to as platforms.
 These are software providers that offer different products to cover several business processes.
-When your sales, marketing and customer support teams work with the same provider, it’s easier to avoid data silos.
+When your sales, marketing, and customer support teams work with the same provider, it’s easier to avoid data silos.

-Using platforms is a great way to keep teams aligned.
+I think using platforms is a great way to keep teams aligned.
 When some of the software solutions you use come from the same brand, they'll probably use the same terms to talk about the different types of data, making communication between teams smoother.
 It also makes it easier for them to share customer and contact data without manual labor or third-party tools.

 The most important step is to find the right platform for your company on which you can streamline all your data.
 That means no more loose Excel spreadsheets and random software shared only by individual teams.
 Consolidating all data onto one platform will make it easier to share that data between departments.
-You won't have to dig through your own private records upon request; everything will be accessible by everyone.
+You won't have to dig through your own private records upon request; everything will be accessible to everyone.

 3. Search for applications with native integrations.